Book A Consultation

 Summary

 Farm succession planning requires early, structured, and thoughtful preparation.
-By addressing communication, asset ownership, tax considerations, family expectations, and retirement planning, farm owners can support a smooth transition and protect the long-term future of the farm.
+The APR and BPR changes from 6 April 2026 (capping 100% relief at £2.5 million per individual, with 50% relief above that) make tax planning a central part of the process for any family with significant agricultural or business assets.
+By addressing communication, asset ownership, the new inheritance tax rules, family expectations, and retirement planning together, farm owners can support a smooth transition and protect the long-term future of the farm.

 Frequently Asked Questions